-With the help of TriSoldier (www.trisoldier.com) I have also started competing in triathlons on a three wheeled bike that is only a few inches off of the ground to prevent any further injuries (I have a small balance problem as a result of my brain injury which has caused multiple injuries).
+With the help of TriSoldier (www.trisoldier.com) I have also started competing in triathlons on both a traditional and three wheeled bike which is only a few inches off of the ground to prevent any further injuries (I have a small balance problem as a result of my brain injury which has caused multiple injuries).
 The races have really been great for my spirit by giving me short term goals to work towards while the daily training is excellent for my long term health goals.

 My quilts have hung in some incredible places like the White House, the Library of Congress, the Pentagon, Governor's offices, Capitol buildings, Airports, galleries, Quilt of Valor Conferences, VFW, DAR, VA, American Legion, Operation TBI (Colorado), CAUSE, Wounded Warrior, FOB Colorado, and IDA, as well as multiple public and private collections.
 Much of my work is used to raise money for organizations that support veterans and individuals with invisible medical issues like myself.
 If you are interested in how my quilts can help your organization let me know and we can see what I can do for your program.

-I want you to know it has been a really difficult road but a road worth walking.
+Additionally, I do a great deal of public speaking on being female in the military, being a female war veteran, recreating yourself after life changing events, and of course Quilting.
+I want you to know it has been a really difficult road, but a road worth taking.
 We are all together on this trip and I am so thankful that I am can impact others in the Veteran Community.